 Safety Plan Worksheet

-One of the most important things we do as therapists are screen our patients for indicators that their safety may be compromised.
-As professionals, we do this to make sure our patients stay safe between sessions.
+One of the most important responsibilities a therapist has is knowing how and when to screen clients for indicators that their safety may be compromised.
+As professionals, therapists do this to make sure their clients stay safe between sessions and have a plan in place when needed.

-While not every patient will require safety planning, therapists must be mindful of safety issues and know how to properly create a plan for those who are struggling more than others.
+While not every client will require safety planning, therapists must be mindful of safety issues and know how to properly create a plan for those who are struggling more than others.

-Whether the patient is struggling with depression, anger, eating disorders, substance use, family issues, abuse, or suicidal ideation, we must make sure our patients are safe and know what to do if they find themselves in a high-risk situation.
+Whether the client is struggling with depression, anger, eating disorders, substance use, family issues, abuse, or suicidal ideation, therapists and mental health professionals must make sure that their clients are safe and know what to do if they find themselves in a high-risk situation.
+A safety plan also helps the therapist know the client’s available resources in their personal life and relay any public resources that could help them if they find themselves in crisis.

-We as professionals are trained to screen our clients for such potential risks.
-When we have that patient in front of us that worries us, we develop a safety plan.
-Safety plans are important because they make a plan for both therapist and patient in the event of a dangerous or high-risk situation.
-A safety plan helps to ensure that a patient knows what to do to take care of themselves, even when they cannot easily get in contact with their therapist.
+As professionals, therapists are trained to screen their clients for potential risks to their safety.
+When they have a client in front of them that is causing concern, they develop a safety plan.
+Safety plans are important because they make a plan for both therapist and client in the event of a dangerous or high-risk situation.
+A safety plan helps to ensure that a client knows what to do to take care of themselves, even when they cannot easily get in contact with their therapist.

 About This Worksheet

 This is the Safety Plan worksheet.
-This safety plan is generalized to fit different kinds of situations.
-It asks the patient to identify the high-risk situations and warning signs.
-It also provides a space for the patient to list the coping strategies that the patient will use in high-risk situations or when struggling with triggers for negative thoughts and destructive behavior.
+The safety plan is generalized to fit different kinds of situations.
+It asks the client to identify the high-risk situations and warning signs they have in their day-to-day life.
+It also provides a space for the client to identify helpful coping strategies that the client will use in high-risk situations or when dealing with triggers for negative thoughts and destructive behavior.
 Most importantly, this worksheet provides a list of resources and places to call in the event of an emergency.

 Instructions

-The safety plan worksheet must be completed with the therapist and patient working together.
-Make sure both the patient and therapist have a copy, and that the safety planning is documented.
-Instruct the patient to keep the copy where it will be easily accessible in case of emergency.
+The Safety Plan worksheet must be completed with the therapist and client working together.
+Make sure both the client and therapist have a copy, and that the safety plan is documented in the client’s chart.
+Instruct the client to keep the copy where it will be easily accessible to them in case of an emergency.

 This worksheet provides a space to list names and phone numbers of emergency services in their area.
-It can be helpful to research the emergency services in the patient’s residential county, along with other mental health services that may be useful to them if needed.
+It can be helpful to research the emergency services in the client’s residential county along with other mental health services that may be useful to them if needed before the session begins.
 Be sure to complete the safety plan by providing your full name, credentials, and phone number.

 Download Safety Plan Worksheet